 B1.
 Introduction

 Extracellular traps are a relatively newly discovered immune mechanism by which phagocytes can ensnare or kill microorganisms extracellularly (Brinkmann et al. 2004).
 This immune mechanism is a type of programmed cell death distinct from apoptosis and necrosis (Fuchs et al. 2007).
-Therefore the term ETosis describes extracellular trap formation.
+Therefore, the term ETosis describes extracellular trap formation.
 Most studies on the regulation and function of extracellular traps have been done in vitro using artificial stimuli.
 The rapid development of new imaging techniques has allowed for complex animal models to be used, thereby validating a functional role in vivo for ETosis.
 Previous work has indicated that neutrophils are the primary cells leading to clonal expansion of S. aureus inside the host (Prajsnar et al. 2012).
 Having a better understanding of the mechanisms used by these host cells to fight the disease and their efficiency in vivo can open new therapeutic windows for staphylococcal infections.
 The power of the zebrafish model was here developed to specifically investigate neutrophil extracellular traps in the context of S. aureus infection.

 Briefly, extracellular traps are formed by phagocytic cells in three steps: 1) decondensation of chromatin and rupture of the nuclear membrane, 2) release of lytic enzymes from the granules and 3) extrusion of a mixture of chromatin and lytic enzymes in the extracellular milieu.
 The presence of reactive oxygen species is necessary to induce the release of lytic enzymes from the granules (Fuchs et al. 2007).
 Myeloperoxidase and elastase are lytic enzymes contained in neutrophil granules.
 These two enzymes regulate chromatin decondensation and nuclear rupture during extracellular trap formation (Papayannopoulos et al. 2010).
 The study also shows that, later in the process, elastase and myeloperoxidase associate with the decondensed chromatin and are released together from the cell.
 Myeloperoxidase, as part of the enzymatic component of extracellular traps, retains its lytic activity after release from the cell and is involved in microbial killing (Parker et al. 2012).
 Neutrophil elastase has also been shown to degrade bacterial virulence factors, although not in the context of extracellular traps (Weinrauch et al. 2002).
 The chromatin component likely exerts an antimicrobial activity too as histone proteins can be processed into antimicrobial peptides (Kim et al. 2000).